How long will it take to finish?

 - As part of the thesis or capstone project will perform a literature review to gain state of the art knowledge

 - You will learn experimental techniques, and analysis methodologies

 - Grad school projects are driven by self-motivated study and work

 - Students often work in groups, with the actual project completed individually

 - You will learn how to write publications and posters about your work and to make oral presentations

 Here is a brief and incomplete list of reasonable expectations:

-- Must meet or exceed the minimum cumulative GPA requirement for the program and must successfully complete thesis and coursework in a timely manner (typically > 3.0 GPA at Master level and >3.3 in PhD)
+- Students must meet or exceed the minimum cumulative GPA requirement for the program and must successfully complete thesis and coursework in a timely manner (typically > 3.0 GPA at Master level and >3.3 in PhD)

-- Work well with supervisor and other students
+- Students must work well with supervisor and other students

-- Must meet the expectations of the Faculty of Graduate Studies & Research
+- Students must meet the expectations of the Faculty of Graduate Studies & Research

-- Must act with academic integrity, and must comply with University regulations and procedures and with the Code of Student Behaviour.
+- Students must act with academic integrity, and must comply with University regulations and procedures and with the Code of Student Behaviour

 What courses do I need to take?

 Required courses are different for each program.
 Please see the Mechanical Engineering Program Manual for details.